-This roundup of the top holiday displays across America was compiled with TakingtheKids.com and is your guide to the best and brightest public events was compiled with Taking the Kids.
-We hope you will share your finds and photos by using the tag #starrylights when you post to social media.
+This roundup of the top holiday displays across America plus the best and brightest public events was compiled with Taking the Kids.
+We hope you will share your finds and photos with us by using the tag #starrylights when you post to social media.
 Here’s to getting the kids out to at least one of these memorable events this season!

 ALBUQUERQUE, NEW MEXICO

-Lights on the Bay is going to celebrate its 25th anniversary.
-This drive-through holiday light show is at Sandy Point State Park and is comprised of more than 60 stationary and animated displays including a glowing lighthouse and blue crabs on Chesapeake Bay.
+Lights on the Bay is a drive-through holiday light show at Sandy Point State Park comprised of more than 60 stationary and animated displays including a glowing lighthouse and blue crabs on Chesapeake Bay.
 Tickets are $20 per car; don’t forget to buy the 3D glasses so the displays really pop!
 Nov.
 19, 2023-Jan.
 1, 2024.